 Humane exclusion involves:

-- Making certain that all animals have vacated the space before proceeding with humane exclusion measures.
+Making certain that all animals have vacated the space before proceeding with humane exclusion measures.
 We do not want to break up families or leave babies behind.
-Nor do you want a rotting carcass in your property.
+Nor do you want a rotting carcass inside your home or business.

 Common entry points that require sealing or repairing: